nicolagi/muscle/README.md

+**Update 2020-10-11.**
+This file system uses the 9P protocol.
+It doesn't mean it's a Plan 9 file system like fossil or cwfs.
+Not yet at least.
+Read on for use cases.

 **Update 2020-04-13.**
 I haven't made functional changes in ages and I don't plan to; the programs here work very well for me.
 I'm experimenting a lot with the code anyway and may introduce regressions as I experiment and try to simplify.